Skip to main content

 Try breathing techniques

 There are various breathing techniques that some people find helpful for breathlessness.
-These include breathing control, which involves breathing gently using the least effort, with the shoulders supported.
+These include breathing control, which involves breathing gently using the least effort, with your shoulders supported.

 If you have a chesty cough that produces a lot of phlegm, you may be taught a technique to help you clear your airways, called the active cycle breathing technique.
-The British Lung Foundation has more information about breathing control techniques for COPD.
+Asthma + Lung UK has more information about breathing control techniques for COPD.

 Talk to other people

-Living with a chronic illness can be very difficult, so it's important to speak to trusted friends and family about the way you feel.
+Living with COPD can be difficult, so it's important to speak to trusted friends and family about the way you feel.
 You may also find it helpful to talk to a trained counsellor or access NHS talking therapies.
-There are also peer support groups for people living with COPD, which you can often find on social media or via your doctor.
+There are also peer support groups for people living with COPD, which you can often find on social media or through your doctor.

 symptom checker